LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 In Jenkins create a build "Deployment02" for the URL Shortner application from GitHub Repository https://github.com/LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02.git and run the build

-### INSTRUCTIONS for INSTALLS for the Staging server ran Ubuntu OS in AWS
+### INSTRUCTIONS for INSTALLS for the Staging server ran on Ubuntu OS in AWS

 ### BASH commands to install JAVA pacakage(s):
 -   $sudo apt update